|

 be a single view, such as Odin in Norse practices, The Horned

-God Cernunnos in Celtic traditions, Ra in Egyptian traditions.
+God Cernunnos in Celtic traditions, Ra in Egyptian traditions

-aged and grown old.
-At this time he faces the young God who will
+time he faces the young God who will begin the new year cycle

 -

-- Practioners hold a belief in Reincarnation and do not believe
+- Practioners of Witchcraft hold a belief in Reincarnation

-in heaven or hell since death is considered to be another form
+and do not believe in heaven or hell since death is considered

-of existence.
-Some practioners believe that a soul is continually
+to be another form of existence.
+Some practioners believe that

-reborn whereas others believe that once a soul learns all the
+a soul is continually reborn whereas others believe that once

-life lessons, it is granted eternal rest in a place called the
+a soul learns all the life lessons, it is granted eternal rest

-Summerlands, which is also known as Valhalla for the Norse and
+which is also known as Valhalla

-so on throughout each cultural Tradition.
+each cultural Tradition.

 -